torarnv/sparsebundlefs/README.md

 sparsebundlefs
 ================

-FUSE filesystem for reading Mac OS sparse-bundle disk images.
+FUSE filesystem for reading macOS sparse-bundle disk images.

 [![Build Status][buildstatus]][travisci]
 [![License][license]][bsd]

-Mac OS X v10.5 (Leopard) introduced the concept of sparse-bundle disk images, where the data is stored as a collection of small, fixed-size *band*-files instead of as a single monolithic file.
+Mac OS X 10.5 (Leopard) introduced the concept of sparse-bundle disk images, where the data is stored as a collection of small, fixed-size *band*-files instead of as a single monolithic file.
 This allows for more efficient backups of the disk image, as only the changed bands need to be stored.

-One common source of sparse-bundles is Mac OS' backup utility, *Time Machine*, which stores the backup data within a sparse-bundle image on the chosen backup volume.
+One common source of sparse-bundles is macOS' backup utility, *Time Machine*, which stores the backup data within a sparse-bundle image on the chosen backup volume.

 This software package implements a FUSE virtual filesystem for read-only access to the sparse-bundle, as if it was a single monolithic image.